-Dr Leslie-Anne Duvic-Paoli is a Lecturer at The Dickson Poon School of Law.
+Dr Leslie-Anne Duvic-Paoli is a Senior Lecturer at The Dickson Poon School of Law.
 Before joining King’s College London in August 2017, she was Philomathia Post-doctoral Research Associate in the Department of Land Economy at the University of Cambridge.
 Leslie-Anne is a public international lawyer, with expertise in international environmental law and climate and energy law.
 She is particularly interested in understanding the nature and content of its principles: her monograph, entitled 'The Prevention Principle in International Environmental Law', was published by Cambridge University Press in 2018.
 Leslie-Anne’s research also looks at the energy transition to a low-carbon economy from an international and comparative law perspective.
 Leslie-Anne is a Fellow of the Cambridge Centre for Environment, Energy and Natural Resource Governance (C-EENRG), and Assistant Editor for the Transnational Environmental Law Journal (CUP).
 She is the Project Leader of the Platform on International Energy Governance, a network of excellence that fosters the conduct of research in unexplored areas of international energy governance.
 Leslie-Anne holds Master’s degrees in international relations / political science from Sciences Po Paris and in public law from the University of Panthéon-Sorbonne, and a PhD in international law from the Graduate Institute in Geneva.

 Public International Law; Environmental Law (international, transnational and comparative); Climate and Energy law.

 For full details of my research visit https://kclpure.kcl.ac.uk/portal/leslie-anne.duvic-paoli.html